Frequently asked questions

 Does my baby need to wear his/her hearing aids all day every day?

-If you want your child to develop speech and language skills, your baby will need to hav 2F65 e consistent exposure to sound.
+If you want your child to develop speech and language skills, your baby will need to have consistent exposure to sound.
 Your baby should wear the hearing aids for the time he/she wakes up until going to bed at night.
 Some babies prefer to wear their hearing aids even at nap time.

 How do I get my baby to leave the hearing aids in his/her ears?